felixfischer/alfred-uitmuntend/README.md

 - Alfred 2.0
 - node.js

+## Installation

+- install the workflow by running `npm install` in the repository folder

 ## Usage

-- install node dependencies by running `npm install` in the repository folder
-- zip all files in this repository and rename the resulting `.zip` file to `uitmuntend.alfredworkflow`
-- double click on `uitmuntend.alfredworkflow` to add the workflow to Alfred
+- use keyword `nl` in Alfred to find dutch translations of german words
+  example: `nl gehen`
+- use keyword `de` in Alfred to find german translations of dutch words
+  example: `de gaan`

 ## Disclaimer